 Stealth.
 Means any Tower or Telecommunications Facility which is designed to enhance compatibility with adjacent land uses, including, but not limited to, architecturally screened roof-mounted antennas, antennas integrated into architectural elements, and Towers designed to look other than like a Tower such as light poles, power poles, and trees.
 The term Stealth does not necessarily exclude the use of uncamouflaged lattice, guyed, or monopole Tower designs.

-Stockyards.
-A facility for the temporary confinement and marketing of animals.